One Mom’s rant against the deification of sports.

 My childhood was filled with the arts.
 I took Jazz, Ballet, Tap, and Modern Dance.
 I took singing lessons, and acting class.
 I was in the school chorus, the Fall Play, the Spring Musical.
 I did Community Theater.
 I sang in Church choirs.
 (For money, but still.)
 I went to performing arts camp for five years.
 I went to Tanglewood and sang Beethoven under the stars as part of a choir of 100 kids from around the country.

-Yet despite the vast body of research showing that kids involved in after school sports get better grades and are less likely to get involved in criminal, I got great grades, went to a top college, and managed to arrive well into my middle age without a criminal record.
+Yet despite the vast body of research showing that kids involved in after school sports get better grades and are less likely to get involved in criminal activity, I got great grades, went to a top college, and managed to arrive well into my middle age without a criminal record.

 Why?
 Because the arts taught me plenty of life skills.
 I learned coordination, balance and physical grace from dance.
 I learned about teamwork and camaraderie from being in shows and choirs.
 I learned to think on my feet when I forgot my lines, or when sets malfunctioned.
 I learned you don’t always get the lead, but you still do your part in the chorus to support the whole.